zvibinyamin/Dijkstra-Algorithm/README.md

 This project finds the shortest/cheapest path between a pair vertexes, in an edge-weighted graph, by implementing the Dijkstra algorithm.

-The program receives two files.
-The first with information about the graph, The second with a list of vertex pairs, each pair with a certain restriction(further information to follow).
-The program then calculates the shortest/cheapest path between each pair and prints the result into a file.
+We took the open source and added a "wrapper" - the program receives two files.
+The first with information about the graph, The second with a list of vertex pairs, each pair

+with a certain restriction(further information to follow).
+The program then calculates the shortest/cheapest path between each

+pair and prints the result into a file.

 For an explanation on the Dijkstra algorithm, please refer to: Https://www.youtube.com/watch?v=gdmfOwyQlcI

 We used an open source located at the following link: Http://www.cswiki.org/wiki/index.php?title=Dijkstra

-We took the open source and added a "wrapper" which receives two files: In_file_edegs and in_file_queries   //

-And returns the solution(if available) of each track.  //

 Complexity - O(w*v*e*log|V|)

 w=number of queries; v=number of nodes; e=number of edges.

+*NOTE - We have an additional solution for the project in 'Graph_2' that works just as well.
+Graph_2 implements Dijkstra as well.
+        It's open source is located at the following link: http://algs4.cs.princeton.edu/44sp/
 ----------------------------------------------------------------------------------------
-**Before you run the program you must make sure that you have all the '.txt' files in the location(defult is: c:\)
+Before you run the program you must make sure that you have all the '.txt' files in the location(defult is: c:\)

 the text files are based on two files.